"Love is the only reality and it is not a mere sentiment.

 Connecting the Dots

-If you've been reading this blog for awhile, you probably know that the Lojong teachings of Tibetan Buddhism have been part of my path for the past seven years.
+If you've been reading this blog for awhile, you probably know that the Lojong teachings of Tibetan Buddhism have been part of my path for the past ten years.
 I've read and re-read a handful of commentaries, and spent countless hours in the study and practice of the 59 slogans that comprise this system of mind training.
-Each morning, I cast a slogan to focus on for the day.
-(See Your Courtesy Wake Up Call: Lojong:Training the Heart and Mind).

 It was only today, after a compelling experience yesterday, that I remembered that there was a third book that I bought that afternoon.